mcore1976/sim808gpstracker/README.md

 - Command "SINGLE"  gives single GPS/GSM  positioning response.
 Simply send a text message SINGLE to your simcard in GPS tracker to receive single/current GPS position.
 Command are responded with "COMMAND ACCEPTED" or "WRONG COMMAND" confirmations...

 "main5.c" (+ compilation script "compileatmega5") - EXPERIMENTAL ALPHA VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.
-Command "GUARD" added to notify of GPS position change using text message.
-To use this function GPS position must be checked before at least once using command "SINGLE"
+In this version Command "GUARD" has been added to notify caller of GPS position change using text message.
+To use this function GPS position must be checked before at least once using command "SINGLE" to save previous position in memory.

 ------- for other boards ( that do not have neither RING nor DTR pin exposed ) ------